How Does Harsh Weather Affect Your Roof?

 Weather and storms of all types can be a burden to your roofing system.
-While the risks that storms and weather pose are known to many homeowners, it is often overlooked and the affect on their roofing structures are misunderstood.
+While the risks that storms and weather pose are known to many homeowners, it is often overlooked and the effect on their roofing structures are misunderstood.
 Here are 6 extreme weather conditions that can negatively impact your roofing structure, causing further damage to your home.

 High Wind Damage

-Storms are all different, but usually are accompanied by one thing in common, fast-moving and strong winds.
+Storms are all different but usually are accompanied by one thing in common, fast-moving and strong winds.
 These winds can wreak havoc and cause significant damage to residential and commercial roofing structures.
 As the winds get stronger, shingles and tiles become looser.
 The roofing materials begin to fall off your roof, leaving your home prone to leaks and other damages.
-Strong winds don’t only damage the exterior of your roof, but also has the capability in damaging the wooden frame of your roof.
+Strong winds don’t only damage the exterior of your roof, but also has the capability of damaging the wooden frame of your roof.
 Always, after a storm of any magnitude, it is advised to check the conditions of your roof.
-If any damage is visible, it is important to contact a local roofing contractor to do a through inspection, and if needed, a repair as soon as possible.
+If any damage is visible, it is important to contact a local roofing contractor to do a thorough inspection, and if needed, a repair as soon as possible.

 Rain and Water Damage